AlenaReh/Checker-Tracker/README.md

 ## Description

-This command-line application allows non-developers to easily to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+This command-line application allows non-developers to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Table of Contents